-PBS concludes that based on the conditions of the study area observed during the site visit and analysis following the Fish and Wildlife Habitat Mitigation Policy flowchart, that the study area would be classified as "Habitat Category 6" for big game.
+PBS concludes that based on the conditions of the study area observed during the site visit and analysis following the Fish and Wildlife Habitat Mitigation Policy flowchart, PBS concludes that the study area would be classified as "Habitat Category 6" for big game.
 "Habitat Category 6" is defined as habitat that has low potential to become essential or important habitat for fish and wildlife with no irreplaceable habitats present.
-The Site is impacted by historical and ongoing human activities.
-In practice, this means that Habitat Category 6 habitat impacts that may occur as a result of the project can be mitigated according to ODFW's mitigation strategy described in OAR 635-415-0025 Fish and Wildlife Habitat Mitigation Policy.
-The mitigation goal for Category 6 habitat is to minimize direct impacts and avoid off-site impacts.
+The Site is impacted by historical and ongoing human activities which agrees with the "impacted area" mapping that was supplied by ODFW.
+Because the map revisions were never adopted, ODFW's policy is to assign areas within big game overlays as Habitat Category 2.
+The rationale for this approach is described in the 2013 ODFW Oregon Big Game Winter Habitat (ODFW 2013) document.
+Page 3 of that document contains a flow chart that shows the decision-making that leads to the Category 2 designation.
+It would appear that some flexibility is warranted regarding the "Step 1.
+Is the Habitat 'Essential'?" and "Step 2: Is the Habitat 'Limited'?" components of the flow chart.
+Impacted habitats should carry less weight in this analysis which would inform a reasonable mitigation strategy.

-Despite the above assessment of low habitat quality by the Applicant's wildlife consultants, the Applicant, after consultation with ODFW, has agreed to mitigate impacts to big game habitat on non-previously permitted incremental acres that are impacted by the final project not to exceed 200 acres, by either one of three options presented below such that there is no net loss of habitat quantity:
+Despite the above assessment of low habitat quality based on consultations with ODFW and the Applicant's wildlife consultants, the Applicant has agreed to mitigate impacts to mapped pronghorn antelope winter range by either one of three options presented below: